ASTRELION/vanillapp/README.md

 		- Disable death by falling, the void, etc.
 - Higher difficulty
 	- Change to [Hard](https://minecraft.gamepedia.com/Difficulty#Hard) difficulty on all worlds
-		- Not hard enough?
-I included options to increase damage taken across the board
 	- Force high [regional difficulty](https://minecraft.gamepedia.com/Difficulty#Regional_difficulty) to make new chunks dangerous by default
+	- Simulate Hardcore difficulty, with players forced to spectator or temporarily banned upon death
-	- Options to disable natural healing, healing from potions, healing from beacons, or healing from golden apples
+	- Ultra Hardcore options; disable natural healing, healing from potions/food, healing from beacons, or healing from golden apples
 - Customizable!
 	- Enable/disable **any** of the features above as you see fit
 	- All mobs can be enabled/disabled